scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 #### Anonymous functions

 In Scala, lambda expressions are known as anonymous functions.
-They are useful when a function so short it is perhaps unneccesary to give them a name.
+They are useful when a function is so short it is perhaps unneccesary to give them a name.

 Here is a revised version of the timer